Initial caution… then Good News.

 There is no harm in starting treatment right after the prostate surgery.
 We suggest waiting until you have recovered from discomfort and are able to exercise normally.

 The best results are obtained when SONICWAVE treatments are started within one year of the surgery.
-Erectile tissues degrade without periodic tumescence.
+Erectile tissues degrade without periodic tumescence (half erection).
 In other words it is beneficial to regain at least some erectile function within months of prostate surgery.

 What About Clinical Studies?

 Our first hand experiences with patients provide the confidence for us to recommend SONICWAVE to treat erectile dysfunction after radical prostatectomy.
-Additionally, here are three recent clinical studies that show efficacy:
+Additionally, here are clinical studies that explore efficacy: